I-Am-Nicholas/tic-tac-toe/README.md

 [ :a, :g, :b, :d ].each{|i| player.choose(i)}

 ...are simply multiple plays grouped into one line for DRYness.

+## DEPENDENCIES

+On the command line the following files are required, in this order, prior to feature testing:

+require './message.rb'

+require './check_combos.rb'

+require './game_state.rb'

+require './player.rb'

+- The RSpec gem library is required for testing.

 ## IN IRB...